agilosoftware/objeq/doc/Reference.md

     lastName == 'Beck' -> { firstName, lastName }

-#### 'First' Selector
+#### 'Reduce' Selector
-Unlike the General Purpose Selector, the 'First' and 'Each' Selectors may not yield a one-to-one mapping between the Working Set and Result Set.
+Unlike the General Purpose Selector, the 'Reduce' and 'Expand' Selectors may not yield a one-to-one mapping between the Working Set and Result Set.

-The 'First' Selector is used to drill into an Array, either returning its first element, if there is one, or contributing nothing to the Result Set:
+The 'Reduce' Selector is used to drill into an Array, either returning its first element, if there is one, or contributing nothing to the Result Set:

-    lastName == 'Beck' first addresses
+    lastName == 'Beck' reduce addresses

 You can also use the shorthand: